AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 ***Amphibious.*** Okamoto can breath air and water.
 :
-***Close to the Ground.*** Medium creatures can move under Okamoto while Prone, but cannot move through him otherwise.
+***Close to the Ground.*** Medium creatures can move under Okamoto while he has the Prone Condition, but cannot move through him otherwise.
 :
 ***Crusher.*** A creature that starts its turn grappled by Okamoto takes 10 Bludgeoning damage.
 :